 The Stewardship Committee consists of a group of parishioners appointed by the pastor.
 With Maria Puyada leading, the group meets periodically to discuss, plan, and prepare a timeline leading up to stewardship month.

 Home & School Association (BTSHSA)

 The mission of this group is to promote activities that foster the joy and well-being of Blessed Trinity School students, families, and staff in a way that complements and enriches the spiritual teachings and learning environment.

 Led by Adrianna Perez, the group advocates for Blessed Trinity School and its students by supporting school funding opportunities.
-They enrich student education by supporting fundraising efforts to improve technology; they support teachers and staff by helping to coordinate assistance during special projects; they enhance parental involvement and communication via Edline and Facebook, and they promote school spirit by encouraging school-sponsored events.
+They enrich student education by supporting fundraising efforts to improve technology; they support teachers and staff by helping to coordinate assistance during special projects; they enhance parental involvement and communications.
+They promote school spirit by encouraging school-sponsored events.

 Meeting Dates/ Location: As a board, the group meets on the second Thursday of every month; the location varies based on availability.
 Additionally, they meet with parents, teachers, staff, and administration twice per school calendar year in the parish hall.

 For more information on a committee, or how to reach the ministry leader listed, please call the parish office at 305-871-5780.

 Festival Led by: Lino and Jenny De La Cruz